low-earth-orbit/react-course-2024/README.md

 These may be optional:

-- S28: Animating React Apps
 - S25: Tanstack Query
+- S28: Animating React Apps (Framer Motion)